onnx/onnx/docs/Operators.md

 ### <a name="ReduceMax"></a><a name="reducemax">**ReduceMax**</a>

-  Computes the max of the input tensor's elements along the provided axes.
-The resulting tensor has the same rank as the input if `keepdims` equals 1.
-If `keepdims` equals 0, then the resulting tensor has the reduced dimension pruned.
-Input tensors of rank zero are valid.
+  Computes the max of the input tensor's element along the provided axes.
+The resulting tensor has the same rank as the input if keepdims equals 1.
+If keepdims equals 0, then the resulting tensor has the reduced dimension pruned.

-  If the input data type is Boolean, the comparison should consider `False < True`.

-  The above behavior is similar to numpy, with the exception that numpy defaults `keepdims` to `False` instead of `True`.
+  The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.

 #### Version

-This version of the operator has been available since version 20 of the default ONNX operator set.
+This version of the operator has been available since version 18 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#ReduceMax-1">1</a>, <a href="Changelog.md#ReduceMax-11">11</a>, <a href="Changelog.md#ReduceMax-12">12</a>, <a href="Changelog.md#ReduceMax-13">13</a>, <a href="Changelog.md#ReduceMax-18">18</a>
+Other versions of this operator: <a href="Changelog.md#ReduceMax-1">1</a>, <a href="Changelog.md#ReduceMax-11">11</a>, <a href="Changelog.md#ReduceMax-12">12</a>, <a href="Changelog.md#ReduceMax-13">13</a>

 #### Attributes